WBBSE Class 10 Life Science Chapter 1 Control And Co-Ordination In Living Organisms Long Answer Questions

 (2) It acts as a refrective medium.

 Question 79.
 Why should edible salt be ed?
-Where is testoterone produced?
+Where is testosterone produced?
 State one advantage of stereoscopic vision.

-Answer.
-Iodised edible salt helps in the formation of thyroxin because iodine is an essential part of it.
-So, if edible salt is not iodised the body will not get sufficient iodine; tha a ere will be deficiency of thyroxin.
+Iodized edible salt helps in the formation of thyroxin because iodine is an essential part of it.
+So, if edible salt is not iodized the body will not get sufficient iodine; tha a ere will be a deficiency of thyroxin.
 Testosterone is setestesrom testets.
 The stereoscopic vision is of great importance for estimating the distance and shape of the object

 Question 80.
-What isthe the source of adrenalin hormone?
-Whan y is it called emergency hormone?
+What is the the source of adrenalin hormone?
+What is it called an emergency hormone?
 What is stereoscopic vision?

-The the the visithree-dimensionalhree dimensional) aspect of the object portrayed is called stereoscopic vision.is found in the animals having binocular vision, e.g. in man.
+The visit here-dimensional three dimensional) the aspect of the object portrayed is called stereoscopic vision.is found in animals having binocular vision, e.g. in man.

 Question 81.
 Which hormone is released from the testes?
 Mention its functions.

-Answer.
-(1) Testosterone isthe the released from testes.
+(1) Testosterone is the the released from the testes.

 (2) Functions of testosterone

-(1) It promotes the growth of secondary semalesmalesgans in male.
+(1) It promotes the growth of secondary semalesmalesgans in males.

 (2) It facilitates sperm production, (3) It also promotes the growth of muscles and bones.

 Quesa a tion 82.
-Why is hormone called chemical messenger?
-Mention the sisecretione tion and function of oestrogen.
+Why is a hormone called chemical messenger?
+Mention the secretion motion and function of estrogen.
 What is hypermetropia and how can it be corrected?
 What is meant by “binocular vision”?

 (2) (1) Site of secretion Graffian follicles of ovary.